tailbits/mason/README.md

 # Mason

-Mason is an API framework for writing HTTP handlers with Input/Output models described by JSON schema.
+Mason is a JSON schema-backed API framework for writing HTTP handlers in Go.
+It offers input validation and decoding and generates an OpenAPI 3.1 spec.
+By design, it has a small API, so it can be adopted by teams with an existing codebase.

+## Background

 It was created to serve the API (v2) at [MagicBell](https://wwww.magicbell.com?utm_source=github&utm_campaign=mason), and guided by the following design goals:

 - **JSON schema first** - The Input/Output models are described by JSON schema, with an example.
 By implementing the `model.Entity` interface, the model definition is tested against the schema so they are never out of sync.